-Because we’re a Christian church, absolutely everyone is welcome.
-We don’t assume or presume you to be Christian; we only hope to be Christian towards you.
-In our culture, there’s a lot of public misuse of Christian and religious language; we hope that won’t delude or exclude you from joining us.
+Because we follow Christ, absolutely everyone is welcome.
+We don’t assume or presume you to be Christian; we only hope to follow Christ’s example of welcome and love to all.
+In our culture, there’s a lot of public misuse of Christian and religious language.
+We hope that won’t discourage you from joining us.

 Music is a foundational part of worship at Westminster.
 From our Sanctuary Choir and Westminster Winds ensemble to symphonic orchestras and solos, Westminster is a congregation united in praising God through music and song.